 The Vikings enforced a ban on the import of foreign horses into Iceland.
 This was done in an attempt to ward off the degeneration of stock brought about by crossbreeding.
 Horses brought over from mainland Europe resulted in nearly half of the Icelandic horse population dying from disease.
 So today, no foreign livestock is allowed in the country, and any Icelandic horses that leave the island (such as for an international competition) are never permitted to return.
 This explains the peculiarity of the Icelandic horses.

 These shaggy haired horses have adapted to thrive in Iceland, living in conditions which have helped secure the hardiness and purity of the breed.
 Fast forward a millennium, and the Icelandic horse is today perhaps one of Europe’s most loved and recognizable equine symbols.

 An intelligent, bold and friendly horse to ride

 Winters in Iceland can be wet, but not terribly cold.
-In the old days, horses were turned out all winter and the hay and fodder was reserved for the animals like sheep and cows that brought in an income for the farmers – this meant, that the intelligent Icelandic horse, had to learn to paw away the snow and find grass underneath to survive.
+In the old days, horses were turned out all winter.
+The hay and fodder was reserved for the animals like sheep and cows that brought in an income for the farmers.
+As a result, the intelligent and experienced Icelandic horse had to learn to paw away the snow and find grass underneath to survive.